alorenz465446/Amazon_Vine_Analysis/README.md

 This new assignment consists of two technical analysis deliverables and a written report.
 You will submit the following:

-Deliverable 1: Perform ETL on Amazon Product Reviews Deliverable 2: Determine Bias of Vine Reviews Deliverable 3: A Written Report on the Analysis (README.md)
+Deliverable 1: Perform ETL on Amazon Product Reviews Deliverable 2: Determine Bias of Vine Reviews (python, pandas, or sql to do analysis) Deliverable 3: A Written Report on the Analysis (README.md)

 # Results